Richard D. Calenberg

 BA, Tennessee Temple University, 1968; ThM, Dallas Theological Seminary, 1972; ThD, Grace Theological Seminary, 1981.

-Dr. Calenberg has been teaching Bible, theology and missions since 1974 including 16 years on the faculty of Moody Bible Institute and Theological Seminary.
-In 1984, Dr. Calenberg and his family joined SIM and moved to Nigeria to serve on the faculty of Jos ECWA Theological Seminary.
-His ten years of missionary service in Nigeria included evangelism and church planting with his seminary students and three years as SIM Director.
-In 2000 he was appointed Northwest Regional Director for SIM in Portland, Oregon and Missionary in Residence at Multnomah University and has served as an Adjunct Faculty member at Multnomah Biblical Seminary, Western Seminary, North Portland Bible College, Golden Gate Seminary, Corban University, Montana Wilderness School of the Bible and African Theological Seminary.
-He has ministered in 10 African countries and led short term missions teams to Nigeria, Ethiopia, Kenya, Mozambique, South Sudan, China, Philippines, Ecuador, Paraguay, Mexico, and Romania.
-He is currently the International Coordinator for the Romans Project, a pastoral training and resourcing ministry in Africa and Asia.
-He and his wife, Carol, have four daughters, three sons-in-law and eight grandchildren.
-In true African style, four generations presently live in their home.
+Dr. Calenberg has been teaching Bible, theology, and missions since 1974 including 16 years on the faculty of Moody Bible Institute and Theological Seminary.
+In 1984, he and his family joined SIM and moved to Nigeria to serve on the faculty of Jos ECWA Theological Seminary.
+His ten years of missionary service in Nigeria included evangelism and church planting with his seminary students and three years as SIM Nigeria Director.
+For 12 years he served as SIM Northwest Regional Director in Portland, Oregon and as an adjunct faculty member at Multnomah University.
+He ministers in the countries of Africa and Asia as the International Director of the Romans Project, a pastoral training and resourcing ministry focused on the Book of Romans.
+He and his wife, Carol, have four daughters, three sons-in-law, and eight grandchildren.

 - WM205 - Cultural Dynamics in Ministry

-- "New Views on the Destiny of the Unevangelized."
+- Calenberg, Richard D., "New Views on the Destiny of the Unevangelized."
 Moody Graduate School Bulletin (1993).

 - Running, Mentoring, Grandchildren